-- Stock buybacks of equity listed on a national securities exchange-through the life of the loan, plus one year - > Exception: Repurchases under a contractual obligation in effect as of March 27, 2020 are permitted - Dividends and capital distributions-through the life of the loan, plus one year (the Treasury secretary may waive this limitation upon a determination that such waiver is "necessary to protect the interests of the Federal Government") - Exceptions: S corporations and other tax pass-through entities (including tribal businesses) may continue to make distributions to the extent reasonably required to cover their owners' tax obligations in respect of the entity's earnings.
+- Stock buybacks of equity listed on a national securities exchange-through the life of the loan, plus one year - Exceptions: Repurchases under a contractual obligation in effect as of March 27, 2020 are permitted.
+An employee stock ownership plan (ESOP) holding shares of a non-public company with an obligation to repurchase shares allocated to the employee's ESOP account upon the employee's retirement or termination of employment would not be prohibited under these restrictions from making such repurchases. - Dividends and capital distributions-through the life of the loan, plus one year (the Treasury secretary may waive this limitation upon a determination that such waiver is "necessary to protect the interests of the Federal Government") - Exceptions: S corporations and other tax pass-through entities (including tribal businesses) may continue to make distributions to the extent reasonably required to cover their owners' tax obligations in respect of the entity's earnings.
 Tribal businesses, with ownership interests held by investors other than the tribal government, may make distributions to their tribal government owners only.
-Preferred stock or any other equity interest in a borrower that provides for mandatory or preferential payment of dividends or other distributions shall be subject to these restrictions unless both the equity interest and the obligation to pay dividends or distributions existed as of March 27, 2020. - Executive compensation-through the life of the loan, plus one year - Officers and employees who received more than \$425,000 in total compensation in 2019 cannot receive more than their 2019 compensation and cannot receive severance pay of more than twice their 2019 compensation - Officers and employees who received more than \$3 million in total compensation in 2019 cannot receive, during any 12-consecutive-month period, more than \$3 million plus 50% of their excess compensation over \$3 million
+Preferred stock or any other equity interest in a borrower that provides for mandatory or preferential payment of dividends or other distributions shall be subject to these restrictions unless both the equity interest and the obligation to pay dividends or distributions existed as of March 27, 2020.
+A dividend or other capital distribution with respect to a borrower's common stock or an equivalent interest held by an ESOP would be subject to restrictions on capital distributions, unless both the equity interest and the obligation to pay dividends or distribution to pay dividends or distributions to pay dividends or distributions, unless both the equity interest and so of March 27, 2020. - The award of stock-based compensation would not be considered a capital distribution and is not subject to restrictions on capital distributions.
+However, dividend payments made on such stock of the borrower owned by the officer or employee would be prohibited under the restrictions on capital distributions, subject to the above exceptions. - The award of an interest in a partnership or limited liability company would not be considered a capital distribution and is not subject to restrictions on capital distributions.
+However, the borrower is prohibited from making a distribution with respect to a partnership or limited liability company interest, including a capital or profits interest, except to the extent reasonably required to cover its owners' tax obligations in respect of the borrower's earnings. - Executive compensation-through the life of the loan, plus one year - Officers and employees who received more than \$425,000 in total compensation in 2019 cannot receive more than their 2019 compensation and cannot receive severance pay of more than twice their 2019 compensation

+Officers and employees who received more than \$3 million in total compensation in 2019 cannot receive, during any 12-consecutive-month period, more than \$3 million plus 50% of their excess compensation over \$3 million